 “ ‘He (Jesus) committed no sin, and no deceit was found in His mouth.’
 When they heaped abuse on Him, He did not retaliate; when He suffered, He made no threats, but entrusted Himself to Him (the Father) who judges justly.
 He Himself bore our sins (our abuse and rejection of Him) in His body on the tree (without retaliating against us), so that we might die to sin (be convicted and accept His grace and forgiveness) and live to righteousness (treat others the same way He does).
 ‘By His stripes you are healed.’ ” (1 Peter 2:22-24, Berean Study Bible)

-Here peter says that Jesus, when He was being rejected and abused, “did not retaliate; when He suffered, He made no threats.”
+Here, Peter tells us that when Jesus was being rejected and abused, He “did not retaliate; when He suffered, He made no threats.”
 Why?
 Because He “entrusted Himself to Him (the Father) who judges justly.”
 He submitted Himself to God’s way of justice and judgment which is ALWAYS mercy and truth: